2023 Bond Proposal

 Our water and sewer additions to the ETJ are estimated to cost 6.15 million dollars.

-The total value of all the improvements including an 8 million dollar pool, and 6 million in park improvements comes to a total of $47,894,935 and the total value including an 11 million dollar pool and 8 million in park improvements comes to $52,894,935.
-The Tax rate impact presented for both scenarios is as follows:
+The total value of all the improvements including an 9.5 million dollar pool, and 9.5 million in park improvements comes to a total of $52,894,935.
+The Tax rate impact presented for this scenario is as follows:

 General